notreux/UpsideEngine/docs/tutorials/plugin-guide/CollisionEditor.md

-In this page, you will learn an essential tool to make better collisions for your game objects.
+On this page, you will learn an essential tool to make better collisions for your game objects.

 ![](../../assets/upsideenginebar.png)